smizell/graphablejson-js/README.md

 ### `queries.getShape`

-The `rawShape` query allows for defining a structure to find in the API.
-Where `rawPath` allows for returning a single value, `rawShape` allows for returning many values and on nested objects.
-It uses `rawPath` for getting values, so links and collections work as defined above.
+The `getShape` query allows for defining a structure to find in the API.
+Where `getProperty` allows for returning a single value, `getShape` allows for returning many values and on nested objects.
+It uses `getProperty` for getting values, so links and collections work as defined above.

 ```js
 const { queries } = require('moveablejson')